 SG: The bathtubs were installed around 1860, during the expansion of the Capitol.
 D.C. is known for its swampy summers and legend has it that senators could be banished from the chamber if they were too smelly.

 AS: It still reeks, but yeah, back then it was less figurative!

-SG: And most people at the time, even politicians, they didn’t have indoor plumbing at home, so congress needed a place where the politicans could go and wash up.
+SG: And most people at the time, even politicians, they didn’t have indoor plumbing at home, so Congress needed a place where the politicians could go and wash up.

 RM: Andrea reads from an informational card beside the tub.

 AS: Okay, here we go.
-Each bathtub, and I am standing in one right now, was carved in Italy from a single block of Carrara marble.
+Each bathtub and I am standing in one right now, was carved in Italy from a single block of Carrara marble.
 Three bathtubs were shipped from Genoa, Italy in July 1859 and reached Baltimore in November of that year.
-July to Novemeber!
+July to November!
 The other three were shipped from Leghorn, Italy in September of 1859 and arrived in New York in January of 1860.
-The precise dates of the bath tubs’ arrival and installation at the capital at uncertain but the senate bathing room is known to have been in operation as of Feburary 23rd, 1860.
+The precise dates of the bathtubs’ arrival and installation at the capital at uncertain but the Senate bathing room is known to have been in operation as of February 23rd, 1860.

 SG: Each of the six tubs cost ninety bucks in 1860.
 Which is around $2,500 a piece today.
 And that was just to buy the tubs!
-You got to figure it was still more to ship them from Italy, receive them at the port of Baltimore, transport them to Captiol Hill, and then you had to build a bathing facility suitable to a senator.
-It had oakwood paneling.
+You got to figure it was still more to ship them from Italy, receive them at the port of Baltimore, transport them to Capitol Hill, and then you had to build a bathing facility suitable to a senator.
+It had oak wood paneling.